-- 43.1 A rostered Employee is entitled to receive up to 2 days leave per year if there is a reasonable and justified reason that the Employee is unable to attend work due to an unforeseen emergency, a pandemic, emergency services volunteering, or any other unforeseen circumstance that impacts the Employees. - 43.2 This leave is not cumulative from year to year. - 43.3 The Employer may require the Employee to provide evidence to support their claim. - 43.4 The Employer has the discretion to extend this leave based on a case-by-case basis. - 43.5 The Employer will not unreasonably refuse the approval of two days unforeseen leave.
+- 43.1 A rostered Employee is entitled to receive up to 2 days leave per year if there is a reasonable and justified reason that the Employee is unable to attend work due to an unforeseen emergency, a pandemic, emergency services volunteering, or any other unforeseen circumstance that impacts the Employees. - 43.2 This leave is not cumulative from year to year. - 43.3 This leave is separate from, and in addition to, Natural Disaster Leave outlined at clause 42 of the Agreement. - 43.4 The Employer may require the Employee to provide evidence to support their claim. - 43.5 The Employer has the discretion to extend this leave based on a case-by-case basis. - 43.6 The Employer will not unreasonably refuse the approval of two days unforeseen leave.